rohithgoud30/crwlr-server/README.md

   - Detailed error messages directly in the response
   - JavaScript support: Falls back to Playwright browser automation when standard scraping fails

+### Advanced Privacy Policy Detection

+The CRWLR Server now includes enhanced privacy policy detection capabilities that can find privacy policies on websites with complex layouts:

+- **Pattern-based detection** - Uses flexible patterns instead of hardcoded domains
+- **Hidden menu detection** - Identifies policies in dropdowns, footers, and popups
+- **JavaScript integration** - Extracts links from JS variables and interacts with menus
+- **Confidence scoring** - Prioritizes results by likelihood of correctness

+This approach works across a wide range of websites without requiring site-specific rules.

+See [Privacy Detection Documentation](./docs/privacy_detection.md) for technical details.

 ## Requirements

 - Python 3.8+